vitejs/vite/docs/guide/troubleshooting.md

 ### High number of HMR updates in console

-This can be caused by a dependency loop,.
-To solve this, try removing the loop.
+This can be caused by a circular dependency.
+To solve this, try breaking the loop.

 ## Build